Great Smoky Mountains: European settlement

 European explorers and settlers began arriving in Western North Carolina and East Tennessee in the mid-18th century.
 The influx of settlers at the end of the French and Indian War brought conflict with the Cherokee, who still held legal title to much of the land.
 When the Cherokee aligned themselves with the British at the outbreak of the American Revolution in 1776, American forces launched an invasion of Cherokee territory.

 The Middle towns, including Kittuwa, were burned by General Griffith Rutherford, and several of the Overhill towns were burned by John Sevier.
-By 1805, the Cherokee had ceded control of the Great Smokies to the U.S. government.
+By 1805, the Cherokee had ceded control of the Smokies to the U.S. government.
 Although much of the tribe was forced west along the Trail of Tears in 1838, a few—largely through the efforts of William Holland Thomas—managed to retain their land on the Qualla Boundary and today comprise the Eastern Band of Cherokee Indians.

 In the 1780s, several frontier outposts had been established along the outskirts of the Smokies, namely Whitson's Fort in what is now Cosby and Wear's Fort in what is now Pigeon Forge.
 Permanent settlers began arriving in these areas in the 1790s.
 In 1801, the Whaley brothers, William and John, moved from North Carolina to become the first settlers in what is now the Greenbrier section of the park.

-In 1802, Edgefield, South Carolina resident William Ogle (1751–1803) arrived in White Oak Flats where he cut and prepared logs for cabin construction.
+In 1802, Edgefield, South Carolina resident William Ogle arrived in White Oak Flats where he cut and prepared logs for cabin construction.
 Although Ogle died shortly after returning to Edgefield, his wife, Martha Jane Huskey, eventually returned with her family and several other families to White Oak Flats, becoming the first permanent settlers in what would eventually become Gatlinburg.
 Their children and grandchildren spread out southward into the Sugarlands and Roaring Fork areas.

 Cades Cove was settled largely by families who had purchased lots from land speculator William "Fighting Billy" Tipton.
 The first of these settlers, John and Lucretia Oliver, arrived in 1818.
 Two Cades Cove settlers, Moses and Patience Proctor, crossed over to the North Carolina side of the Smokies in 1836 to become the first Euro-American settlers in the Hazel Creek area.
 The Cataloochee area was first settled by the Caldwell family, who migrated to the valley in 1834.